superinsight/superinsight-app-doc/docs/guide/case-report.md

 ![Build a Report](../assets/images/tutorial/build-report.png)

 Select the report types that you want to build.
-Now we offer 3 types of report, including:
+Now we offer 4 types of report, including:

 * Veteran Disability
 * Social Security Disability
 * Mass Tort.
 * Personal Injury

+!!!
+TIP
+    Feel free to [contact us](mailto:help@superinsight.ai) if you need any other reports we're not supporting yet.
+We'd love to discuss that!

 === "Veteran Disability"
+    CFile report covers all the information you need while helping veterans, including deep analysis of Rating Decisions, Service Treatment Records & Post Service Medical Records.
     ![Veteran Disability](../assets/images/tutorial/report-type-va.png)

 === "Social Security Disability"